Asana/deprovision-users/README.md

 Actually deprovision those users:

 > `node depro-inactive.js --auth <service account token> --csv <csv export url or file path> --organization_id <organization id> --threshold <# of inactive days> --mode action`

-### 2. Entering options in response to prompts

-Or you can run the script without arguments and simply type in the correct information when prompted:

-> `node depro-inactive.js`

-Note that this is the same as executing one of the built binaries.

-The script will prompt you for the information it needs:

-*   Serivce account token
-*   URL or absolute file path to a .csv file
-*   Organization ID
-*   Threshold (number of inactive days we count as being an "inactive")
-*   Mode ("dry" run or "action" run)